-Distribution: Occurring east of the Cascades crest in Washington; British Columbia south to California, east to Saskatchewan and Nebraska.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to the northern Great Plains.

-Habitat: Dry, open, often rocky places, from the foothills to above timberline.
+Habitat: Dry, open, often rocky places, from the foothills to alpine meadows.

 Conservation Status: Not of concern